mehulagg/gitlab/doc/subscriptions/index.md

  1. Expand **Visibility, project features, permissions**.
  1. Set **Project Visibility** to **Public**.
  1. Ensure others can request access by selecting the **Users can request access** checkbox.
  1. Take the screenshot.
 Include as much of the publicly visible settings as possible.
-Make sure to include your project's name in the screenshot.
+Make sure to include your project's name in the upper-left of the screenshot.

 ![Publicly visible setting](img/publicly-visible.png)